Ctrl-SimonLi/ProgrammingIFinal/src/PINGPONG/README.md

-- mac specific executable not available since you can only download one if you are on a mac.
+- mac specific executable not available since you can only export one if you are on a mac.
 I do not own a mac.